avpripri/avpripri/eHP-18.md

 * get a brake master cylinder and rig it.
 * cleanup the wing corrosion
 * [install blue fly pressure sensors](https://blueflyvario.blogspot.com/2017/) I have experiance with this system, it works well.
+* Finish the "un-panel"
+   * Wire power to tablet mount
-* finish the "un-panel"; Find a tablet and configure XC-Soar with preasure gauges to make it airworthy.
+   * Find a tablet
-* get an inspection.
+   * Setup XC-Soar
+   * Configure preasure gauges
+* Conditional Inspection

 Then fly it once or twice.
 Now for the real work!

 # burn the boats